kataras/golog/README.md

 | `"warn"`  | `Warn, Warnf, Warningf` | `[WARN]` | Magenta foreground |
 | `"info"`  | `Info, Infof`           | `[INFO]` | Cyan foreground    |
 | `"debug"` | `Debug, Debugf`         | `[DBUG]` | Yellow foreground  |

+> On debug level the logger will store stacktrace information to the log instance, which is not printed but can be accessed through a `Handler` (see below).

 ### Helpers